-While a trip to Egypt quickly conjures images of pyramids or busy Cairo, many backpackers actually begin their trips on the Sinai Peninsula along the Red Sea.
+Backpacking in Egypt quickly conjures images of pyramids or busy Cairo, but many backpackers actually begin their trips on the Sinai Peninsula along the Red Sea.
 Budget flights to Sharm El Sheikh – a popular holiday spot on the peninsula – can often be found for less than flights to Cairo.

 Sharm El Sheikh has plenty of resorts, nightlife, and is busy.
 Many backpackers choose to head directly to the much smaller and quieter town of Dahab on the Red Sea.
 I did exactly that and thoroughly enjoyed the Sinai Peninsula before setting off for a month in the rest of Egypt.